darelltan/skin-classifier-api/README.md

 **Melanoma recall (0.50)** — One of the biggest challenges in this project is detecting melanoma.
 The model achieved a recall of 0.50, meaning it successfully identified about half of the melanoma cases in the test set.
 This is the weakest class in the model, but it is also the most important clinically because missing a melanoma (a false negative) can have serious consequences.
 One reason for this lower performance is that melanoma often shares visual characteristics with benign lesions such as keratosis, making them difficult to distinguish, especially with a relatively small training dataset.

 ## Dataset

-ISIC 2019 Challenge dataset (publicly available).
-4 classes, 1,500 images per class after balancing.
-70/15/15 train/val/test split.
+The model was trained using the publicly available ISIC 2019 Challenge dataset.
+To reduce class imbalance, each class was capped at 1,500 images before applying a 70/15/15 train/validation/test split.

 | Class | ISIC label | Raw count | After balancing |
 |-------|-----------|-----------|-----------------|